chiawase/chi-11ty/content/blog/I'll just keep at it, but I'm happy I'm updating stuff here.md

 Instead of keeping it just to the `return` line helped fix the long standing DateTime issue I had.
 Hooray!

 Alright, I have chores to get back to.
 I'm also happy whenever people online reply to my ramblings or musings on the fediverse or elsewhere.
 I hope I can immerse myself a bit more and more intentional in the IndieWeb soon.
 For the longest time, I've just been lurking and reading things from time to time, but now since I have more motivation to get things done, I'll do just that. 😁

+> Update: Hooray the linking back to my fediverse account when sharing links in Mastodon works now 😄 I think I just needed to wait for it to propagate haha

+(i would share an image here but I'm still figuring that part out with auto-uploading to CDN for images and such or whatever, still need to rethink my media organization here XD soon™️)